Aircoookie/WLED-Docs/docs/interfaces/json-ir/json_infrared.md

 ### Preconfigured Remotes
 LED remotes typically are not sold separately.
 But you can purchase with an RGB controller for $2-4 on AliExpress and $5-10 on Amazon.
 When purchasing a remote, be sure that it is an infrared (IR) remote and not a radio (RF) remote as they are not supported at this time.
+The linked files all have unique names.
+Be sure to rename to ir.json when uploading to your ESP.

 [![44 key remote](44-key.png)](https://www.aliexpress.com/item/32714274390.html)
 44-key white